Which is Better: Should You Hang, Fold or Roll Clothes for Storage

 - Fold again, letting the folded section reach the shoulders.

-- Turn over the shirt and pack or store away.
+- Turn over the shirt and pack or store away in a short garment bag.

 You can also use this method for folding heavy sweaters.